kovasap/market_trading_game/design.md

 W = water
 ```

-Then all players select one "person" card from a selection of 5 random cards
+Then all players select one "governor" card as their starting person.
-from the main deck.

 ## Flow of Game